andrewheiss/Dissertation/Writing/5_program_capture/program_capture.md

 While some of its field offices are more permanent, many are set up temporarily according to the needs of the country and proximity to other states in the region.
 For instance, for several months in 2016, IRI maintained a small temporary office in Gambia, and from a single field office in the Sahel, IRI runs trainings and works with activists in multiple neighboring countries because due to linguistic, cultural, and geographic proximity.[^82] @fig:iri-regional-staff demonstrates the volatility of the distribution of IRI's regional offices and employees, with rapid shifts in personnel and headquarters over time, particularly in the Middle East and Asia, where many countries have passed restrictive NGO laws.
 IRI's large network of field offices enables it to respond quickly to changing needs and remain embedded in its target countries for the long term.
 Crucially, it also allows the organization to effectively confront anti-NGO crackdowns and avoid regulations aimed at capturing their programs.

-## Protecting its mission from abroad
+## Protecting mission with flexibility

 Changes in the civil society regulatory environment of IRI's target countries influence the types of programming IRI.
 Because IRI has a large amount of instrumental flexibility, though, the practical operating environment—or the overlap in IRI's and the government's preferences—tends to be large, even amidst regulatory pressure and anti-NGO crackdowns.
 IRI draws on its reserves of resources its mission from regime capture and remain engaged in its democratization efforts despite some governments' attempts to shut them down.